sruthirams163/Physics-problems-using-Python/README.md

-# Physics-problems-using-Python
-Some physics problems solved using python
+A collection of physics problems solved and demonstrated using Python.